anonbiologist/logistic_growth/README.md

 growth_data <- read.csv("experiment1.csv")
 ```
-Using ggplot, plot population size against time, to observe how the population of _E. coli._ changed over time.
+Using ggplot, plot population size over time, to observe the pattern of growth for the population of _E. coli._
 ```{r}
 install.packages("ggplot2")
 library(ggplot2)